sodabubblewine/sodabubblewine.github.io/README.md

 1. The English relative clause 'who loves Dick' and the pidgin 'x such that x loves Dick' are uniformly paraphrased by the *predicate abstract* '{x: x loves Dick}'.
 2. It *abstracts* 'Tom' from 'Tom loves Dick' by *binding* the *free* occurrence of 'x' in the *open* sentence 'x loves Dick' with the prefix 'x:'.
 3. The *predication* '{x:x loves Dick}Tom' *concretes* to 'Tom loves Dick'.
-4. Thus, whatever can be said of a thing can be said by predicating a predicate of it i.e. *predicational completeness*.
+4. **predicational completeness** *whatever can be said of a thing can be said by predicating a predicate of it*

 ### HOW TO CONTROL YOUR BEHAVIOR